I-am-abdulazeez/stunk/README.md

 # Stunk

-**Stunk** is a **framework-agnostic** state management library that helps you manage your application's state in a clean and simple way.
-It uses a technique called **Atomic State**, breaking down state into smaller **chunks** that are easy to update, subscribe to, and manage.

----
+A lightweight, framework-agnostic state management library using atomic state principles.
+Stunk breaks down state into manageable "chunks" for easy updates and subscriptions.

 ## Pronunciation and Meaning